-22 See the Code of Good Practice on Referenda, CDL-AD(2007)008, especially part III.
+&lt;sup>22 See the Code of Good Practice on Referenda, CDL-AD(2007)008, especially part III.

-- under the terms of Section 39, Representatives have a right to put forward budgetary motions enabling them to propose new expenditure; - Section 43 allows a group of any twenty Representatives at any time to address an interpellation to the Government or to a Minister on a matter within their competence.
+- the first chapter after Chapter 1 concerning the foundations of the state system and Chapter 2 on fundamental rights is a chapter dealing with Parliament; - under the terms of Section 39, Representatives have a right to put forward budgetary motions enabling them to propose new expenditure; - Section 43 allows a group of any twenty Representatives at any time to address an interpellation to the Government or to a Minister on a matter within their competence.
 This interpellation procedure ends in a vote which may bring down the Government.
 It is typical of the assembly-based system of government (cf. experience of the French Fourth Republic); - under the terms of Section 61, it is the Parliament, not the President of the Republic, who appoints the Prime Minister.
-The appointment is made in two stages: - . before the Prime Minister is elected, the parliamentary groups negotiate on the political programme and composition of the Government; the President merely informs the Parliament of the nominee for the office of Prime Minister; - . the nominee must then be elected Prime Minister by obtaining more than half the votes cast in an open ballot. - . the Prime Minister-elect is then appointed by the President of the Republic. - under the terms of Section 90, Parliament exercises a high degree of control over the management of state finances and for this purpose is served by an independent body, the State Audit Office.
+The appointment is made in two stages: - before the Prime Minister is elected, the parliamentary groups negotiate on the political programme and composition of the Government; the President merely informs the Parliament of the nominee for the office of Prime Minister; - the nominee must then be elected Prime Minister by obtaining more than half the votes cast in an open ballot. - the Prime Minister-elect is then appointed by the President of the Republic. - under the terms of Section 90, Parliament exercises a high degree of control over the management of state finances and for this purpose is served by the independent State Audit Office and the Auditing Committee of the Parliament.

-1.2 The powers of the President of the Republic are too limited for there to be any question of semi-presidential rule as for example in France.
+1.2 The powers of the President of the Republic are too limited for there to be any question of semi-presidential rule as for example in France

-- 34. The situation was different before 1999.
-The original solution of the Finnish constitutional system was then defined as a semi-presidential dualist system until 1958 the only European example of it.23 The executive power was divided in a balanced way between President and government.24 The unusually wide semi-presidential solution was not considered as a mixture of American-type presidential and European parliamentary system, but it was deeply rooted in the peculiar monarchic tradition. - 35.
-In so far as the main aim of the 1999 constitutional reform was to enhance the parliamentary character of the political regime, this outcome can be considered amply achieved: - The election of the Prime Minister and the formation of the Government by the Parliament are more akin to assembly-based than to parliamentary government: - Parliament's powers have been considerably strengthened both in the legislative sphere and in international and European affairs; - the role of the Prime Minister and the Government has been increased vis-à-vis the powers of the President of the Republic, which are very limited. - 36.
-In particular, while under the former constitution legislative power was exercised by Parliament in conjunction with the President of the Republic, and supreme executive power was vested in the President of the Republic (Section 2), presently the legislative powers are exercised by Parliament, which also decides on State finances.
+35. The situation was different before 1999, when the original solution of the Finnish constitutional system was defined as a semi-presidential dualist system - until 1958 the only European example of it.
+The executive power was divided in a balanced way between President and government.
+The unusually wide semi-presidential solution was not considered as a mixture of American-type presidential and European parliamentary system, but it was deeply rooted in the peculiar monarchic tradition.

+36. In so far as the main aim of the 1999 constitutional reform was to enhance the parliamentary character of the political regime, this outcome can be considered amply achieved:

+- The election of the Prime Minister and the formation of the Government by the Parliament are more akin to assembly-based than to parliamentary government; - Parliament's powers have been considerably strengthened both in the legislative sphere and in international and European affairs; - The role of the Prime Minister and the Government has been increased vis-à-vis the powers of the President of the Republic, which are very limited.

+37. In particular, while under the former Constitution legislative power was exercised by Parliament in conjunction with the President of the Republic, and supreme executive power was vested in the President of the Republic (Section 2), presently the legislative powers are exercised by Parliament, which also decides on State finances.
 The governmental powers are exercised by the President of the Republic and the Government, the members of which shall have the confidence of Parliament (Section 3).
 According to Section 58, "The President of the Republic makes decisions in Government on the basis of proposals for decisions put forward by the Government".
 However, with some exceptions, the President is, in the final analysis, not bound by the proposals of the government (RP 1/1998 rd p.
 48).